edgedb/edgedb/docs/stdlib/array.rst

     :index: join array_to_string implode

-    Returns the elements of an array joined together in string-form with, a *delimiter* separating each element:
+    Returns the elements of an array joined together in string-form with a ``delimiter`` separating each element:

     .. code-block:: edgeql-repl